Retirement Accounts

 It is important to note that all funds converted from a traditional IRA to a Roth would be taxed as ordinary income, but not subjected to I.R.S. penalties.
 The income tax generated from your conversion can be spread out over two or more years.

-If you believe that future income tax rates will be increasing (as many do), then now is a good time to convert your account.
-As oppose to tax deferred growth, your new Roth IRA grows tax free and all future distributions are income tax free to you and your beneficiaries.
+If you believe your future income tax rates will be increasing (as many do), then now is a good time to convert your account.
+As oppose to tax-deferred growth, your new Roth IRA grows tax free and all future distributions are income tax free to you and your beneficiaries.
 Additionally, there are no required minimum distribution rules that require a forced distribution at age 70 1/2.

-In most cases, income taxes will be due at the end of the year when withdrawals are made from a retirement account – accept for the above mentioned Roth IRA.
-If withdrawals are taken before age 59 1/2, then penalties can be imposed by the IRS unless certain hardship or other unique conditions are met.
+In most cases, income taxes will be due at the end of the year when withdraws are made from a retirement account – except for the above mentioned Roth IRA.
+If withdraws are taken before age 59 1/2, then penalties can be imposed by the IRS unless certain hardship or other unique conditions are met.

-Most retirees wait until age 70 1/2 to begin what is called their Required Mandatory Distribution or RMD.
-At this time, it may be advisable to own assets that are less volatile in order avoid selling a depreciated asset through the I.R.S. forced RMD withdrawals.
-If setup properly, many qualified accounts can automatically calculate and distribute your required minimum distribution each year and some will also withhold federal and state income taxes.
+Most retirees wait until age 70 1/2 to begin what is called their Required Minimum Distributions or RMD, but they can be taken penalty free after age 59 1/2.
+If setup properly, many qualified accounts can automatically calculate and distribute your required minimum distribution amounts each year and some can also withhold federal and state income taxes.

 Whether you are newly retired, unhappy with the performance of your retirement account, considering a conversion, or approaching mandatory distribution age – we can assist you.